jasonacox/Powerwall-Dashboard/tools/solar-only/README.md

 Upgrade - Proceed? [y/N]
 ```

-Answer 'Y' to proceed with the upgrade and migration process, after which the dashboard should be configured as if running setup with the solar-only option selected, but with existing data and configuration files still intact.
+Answer 'Y' to proceed with the upgrade and migration process, after which the dashboard should be configured as if running setup with the Tesla Cloud mode selected, but with existing data and configuration files still intact.

 The migration process will remove all docker containers, move all relevant data and configuration files from the previous install location under tools/solar-only, and then re-create the docker containers.